aws, re:Invent

 Breakout Sessions

 This is the most common type, a 1-hour lecture-style session.
 Most breakout sessions are recorded and published on YouTube.
 You might hear from other people that they don't focus on breakout sessions, as they are recorded and you can watch them later.
 Even if you can watch a session recording later, there is still something special about being in the room; nuances are lost in the recording.
-I can enjoy a 200-level breakout session on a topic that I don't know, or a 400-level with deep dives.
+I can enjoy a 200-level breakout session on a topic that I don't know, or a 400-level that really gets into the details.

 Chalk Talks